Pepe Gonçalves: Early life

 Raised in Piraju, da Silva got interested in canoeing after seeing the Brazilian team that would participate in the 2004 Summer Olympics practice in his city.
 He joined a social project that taught the sport in the Paranapanema River and got moved to sailing for a year due to his low stature, but his abilities in the kayak soon convinced his teachers.
-Once moved from sprint to slalom, Gonçalves won his first Brazilian championship in 2011, nearly qualified for the 2012 Summer Olympics - missing the qualifying time by 0.13 seconds - and got a silver medal at the 2015 Pan American Games.
+Once moved from sprint to slalom, Gonçalves won his first Brazilian championship in 2011, and nearly qualified for the 2012 Summer Olympics - missing the qualifying time by 0.13 seconds.

 Career

+At the 2015 Pan American Games, in his first participation in Pans, he obtained the silver medal in the K1 category.
+In the same year, he won bronze in the 2015 World Junior and U23 Canoe Slalom Championships.

-Gonçalves won a bronze medal in the Extreme K1 event at the 2019 World Championships in Prague.
-He also won the overall World Cup title in Extreme K1 in 2019.
+Gonçalves won a bronze medal in the kayak cross event at the 2019 World Championships in Prague.
+He also won the overall World Cup title in kayak cross in 2019.

-Gonçalves competed at two Olympic Games.
+Gonçalves competed at three Olympic Games.
 He finished 6th in the K1 event at the 2016 Summer Olympics in Rio de Janeiro, the best result the country ever had in this sport.
-He also competed at the delayed 2020 Summer Olympics in Tokyo, where he finished 19th in the K1 event after being eliminated in the semifinal.
+He then competed at the delayed 2020 Summer Olympics in Tokyo, where he finished 19th in the K1 event after being eliminated in the semifinal.
+He also competed at the 2024 Summer Olympics in Paris, finishing 18th in the C1 event, 20th in the K1 event and 27th in kayak cross.

+At the 2022 South American Games, he won two gold medals, in K1 and kayak cross.

+At the 2023 Pan American Games he won a silver medal in the K1 event.